What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Conclusion

 \section{Conclusion}

 In this paper, we leverage an interpretability technique (i.e. contrastive analysis) to examine gender choices in machine translation.
 Applying an attribution-based analysis on contrastive translations, we evaluated which source context influences (triggers) the gender translation of a target referent in an ambiguous sentence.
-We find that (i) overall, the most salient source words to the given MT model (\texttt{OPUS MT EN-DE}) highly overlap (83\%) with words that trigger human perceptions of gender, and that (i) nouns, verbs, pronouns and proper nouns affect the MT model's choice of gender the most (which vaguely overlaps with human annotations).
+We find that (i) overall, the most salient source words to the given MT model (\texttt{OPUS MT}) highly overlap (0.851) with words that trigger human perceptions of gender, and that (i) nouns, verbs, and adjectives (and, lesser, pronouns, proper nouns and numbers) affect the MT model's choice of gender the most.
 Our findings highlight that, to a large extent, our model and humans are influenced by the same words in (an ambiguous) context.
 Despite a high overlap, we show persistent model-human differences in POS categories and dependency distances.
 Our contribution moves away from simply \textit{measuring} bias to \textit{exploring} its origins.
 We find it crucial to improve our understanding of model behaviour by shining a light on \textit{how} an MT model handles gender, and how this compares to human perceptions of gender.
 We hope that our study leads to increased research in this domain, with the goal of leading to better solutions.